Vista-Technology/yanq/README.md

  * A **Job Template** for each playbook
  * A **Workflow Template** collecting all the Job Template you have created

+ Inside AWX, as requirements, you have also to create some credentials:
+  * Ansible Galaxy credential
+  * Git user
+  * SSH key for accessing the Hosts (use the content of _demo.key_ file, created by the build procedure inside _demo_build/topology/alpine-host_ folder, to load the private key)

-You can now launch the Workflow Template and let the magic happens!
+You can now launch the Workflow Template and let the magic happen!

 ![](./images/ss10.png)